spongedsc/pathways/doc/standards/callsystem.md

 ##### `history` -> `HistoryManager`
 HistoryManager is an API for managing the history of a callsystem.

+##### `cuts` -> `CallsystemUnitTestSuite`
+> [!WARNING]
+> `CallsystemUnitTestSuite` should only be used with call systems for unit testing.

+CallsystemUnitTestSuite (CUTS) is a helper class for unit testing callsystems.
+While not typically consumed by a standard callsystem, it is used for unit testing certain tools and features included in CallsystemStd.

+It is documented here for convenience, but you likely won't need to use this manager.

 #### Instance methods
 ##### `responseTransform({ content, files })` -> `object`